novinsh/blog/_posts/2018-03-17-UT-DataScience-Autonomous-Vehicles.md

  - Tesla cars are giant animals of tiny brain mapping sensory inputs to the steering and acceleration
  - A progression towards software 2.0 from 1990 -- 2010
  - [software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) a concept that Andrej has  written on recently
- - From hard-automation to data-automation
  - Massaging the data instead of massaging the code (yet another software 2.0 implication)
  - Conundrums towards solving the autonomous car problem: rising philosophical questions
  - Not just classes rare, but the scenarios rare (very odd incidents, few examples to learn from)
  - Idea of autonomous vehicle started in 1989 Pomerleau Alvinn; an autonomous land vehicle
- - Many machine vision practice obsolete now like sift, however SLAM, visual odometry, and many other would be around for now
+ - Many machine vision practice obsolete now like SIFT, however SLAM/visual-odometry, and many other techniques would be around for now
  - How debug software 2.0: massaging the data! interpretable stack
- - Autnomous vehicles future progress: development of the infrastructure (i.e. induction lanes), smarter cars
+ - Future progress of Autnomous vehicles : development of the infrastructure (i.e. induction lanes) + smarter cars
- - My car is always charged, plugged on both ends
+ - My car is always charged, plugged on both ends (unique experience, compared with the era of going to gas station!)
- - graduated from numpy, using [PyTorch](http://pytorch.org)
+ - graduated from numpy, using [PyTorch](http://pytorch.org) now!

+My remarks of this event:
+- From hardcoded-automation to datacoded-automation
+- It is interesting that our technology evolves like a huge neural network.
+It has got multiple passes until it gets to work (its optimal point).
+Many ideas from 70s or 80s even before emerged, however took many year and now (after a couple of passes - like backward propagation Lol) it has gotten to its golden time applied and used many places
+- Starship is a very good example of automation as a real-world example.
+It demonstrates how capable we are in full automation in a real world scenario.

 More pictures of the talks on [I+EE facebook page](https://www.facebook.com/pg/ITEE.CoE/photos/?tab=album&album_id=1744784275560578)!